Care rooted in presence, respect, and lived experience

 Jay is a trauma-informed wellness practitioner and community-engaged facilitator with over a decade of experience in social work, offering culturally aligned counselling and wellness support rooted in care, creativity, and collective wellbeing.

-A graduate of the Bachelor of Arts in Music Therapy program at Wilfrid Laurier University, Jay’s approach integrates relational counselling practices with creative and reflective approaches that support emotional grounding and self-expression.
+Jay’s approach integrates relational counselling practices with creative and reflective approaches that support emotional grounding and self-expression.

-Jay’s work centres BIPOC and 2SLGBTQ+ individuals and communities, with a commitment to accessibility, cultural humility, and consent-led care.
+Jay’s work centres BIPOC and 2SLGBTQ+ youth individuals and communities, with a commitment to accessibility, cultural humility, and consent-led care.
 Their practice is shaped by ongoing community learning, racial equity engagement, and a deep respect for meeting people where they are.